 The Office of Mineral Resources was created for the purpose of performing the functions of the state relating to the lease of lands and water bottoms of the state for the development and production of minerals, oil, and gas, and supervision of such mineral leases.
 LSA-R.S.
 36:358(D)(1).
-The Office provides the necessary staff functions to assist the State Mineral Board in its leasing, supervisory, and other activities, and the Office's assistant secretary serves as secretary to the Board.
+The Office provides the necessary staff functions to assist the State Mineral and Energy Board in its leasing, supervisory, and other activities, and the Office's assistant secretary serves as secretary to the Board.
 LSA-R.S.
 30:135.

-The Office of Mineral Resources is located in the LaSalle Building at 617 North Third Street, 8th Floor, Baton Rouge, Louisiana, 70802, and its phone number there is (225) 342-4615.
-The Office of Mineral Resources's web address is www.dnr.louisiana.gov/MIN and its email address is omr@dnr.state.la.us.
+The Office of Mineral Resources is located in the LaSalle Building at 617 North Third Street, 8th Floor, Baton Rouge, Louisiana, 70802; phone number - (225) 342-4615; web address: http://dnr.louisiana.gov/index.cfm?md=pagebuilder&tmp=home&pid=42&ngid=3 and its email address is - omr@dnr.state.la.us.